fangohr/octopus-in-spack/README.rst

 |spack-develop-octopus-develop| Spack develop version, `develop version of Octopus <https://gitlab.com/octopus-code/octopus>`__

-|diff-with-upstream| A check to see if our `octopus/package.py` file is in sync with the upstream [spack repository](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/octopus/package.py).
+|diff-with-upstream| A check to see if our ``octopus/package.py`` file is in sync with the `upstream spack repository <https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/octopus/package.py>`__

 Octopus and Spack - Quick start